StockSharp/StockSharp/Algo.Analytics.CSharp/README.md

 ## Usage

-1. Open `StockSharp.sln` in Visual Studio 2022 or another IDE that supports .NET 6.0.
-2. Build the solution.
-The `Algo.Analytics.CSharp` project compiles into a DLL containing all example scripts.
-3. Load this DLL into your application or the [S# Designer](https://doc.stocksharp.com/topics/designer.html) to run individual scripts.
+1. Load this DLL into your application or the [S# Designer](https://doc.stocksharp.com/topics/designer.html) to run individual scripts.
-4. Provide the securities, time range and storage parameters required by each script.
+2. Provide the securities, time range and storage parameters required by each script.
 The output will be displayed through the analytics panel implementation used (e.g., charts or tables in the Designer).

 ## Support